 Distinguished Alumnus Award

 The Distinguished Alumnus Award is the association's most prestigious award.
 It was first awarded in 1962 and continues to annually recognize living graduates of UAF.
-Alumnus/alumna are selected for the award based on specific meritorious service on behalf of the quality and advancement of UAF; distinguished accomplishments in business and professional life; and/or distinguished human service in community affairs.
+Alumni are selected for the award based on meritorious service on behalf of UAF, distinguished accomplishments in business and professional life, or distinguished human service in community affairs.

 All alumni are encouraged to nominate individuals for the Distinguished Alumnus Award.
+There must be three letters of support for the nomination, all from UAF graduates or former students.
 The nomination should include information on the candidate's life achievements.

 2017 Distinguished Alumnus Award winner

 The Distinguished Alumnus/Alumna award is based on specific meritorious service on behalf of UAF, distinguished accomplishments in business and professional life, or distinguished human service in community affairs.
 Our 2017 Distinguished Alumna, Virginia Farmier, fits all these categories and more.